FAQ

 // C: hello, dad

-An exception during initialization of a lazy val will cause the right-hand side to be re-evaluated on the next access: see SLS 5.2.
+An exception during initialization of a lazy val will cause the right-hand side to be re-evaluated on the next access; see SLS 5.2.

 }

-class B extends {
+class LogAdder extends Adder {

 }

-class C extends {
+class Adder {

 }